Felicity Huffman’s Sentencing Leads To A Nationwide Discussion About Wealth And Fairness

 Are celebrities more likely to get away with breaking the rules simply because of their wealth and fame?
 Do those with less money and social status get the short end of the stick, often receiving harsher sentences than those with money and fame who committed crimes of a similar magnitude?
 These are the questions that are at the center of a nationwide hot topic discussion, in response to the sentence Felicity Huffman recently received for her role in the college admissions scandal.
-The scandal, dubbed “Operation Varsity Blues,” is– at its foundation — about wealthy and influential parents using their money and social status to get around the rules, according to The New York Times.
+The scandal, dubbed “Operation Varsity Blues,” is — at its foundation — about wealthy and influential parents using their money and social status to get around the rules, according to The New York Times.

 There is no denying the fact that Huffman broke the law when she paid the alleged mastermind of the cheating scheme, Rick Singer, $15,000 to have her daughter’s SAT exam corrected to score higher on the test.
 Huffman pleaded guilty to this crime and has fully accepted responsibility for her actions, admitting that she knew what she was doing was wrong and allowed her daughter to receive an unfair advantage.